-&lt;sup>1 Includes accretion of £157 million for 2023 (2022: £260 million) on index-linked bonds.
+(1) Includes accretion of £157 million (2022: £260 million) on index-linked bonds.

-&lt;sup>2 Includes accretion of £701 million for 2023 (2022 : £931 million) on index-linked swaps.
+(2) Includes accretion of £701 million on index-linked swaps (2022: £931 million on index-linked swaps and including prepaid discount).

-&lt;sup>3 Capitalised interest included in the cost of qualifying assets arose on the general borrowing pool and is calculated by applying an average capitalisation rate of 10.87% (2022: 5.72%) to expenditure incurred on such assets.
+(3) Capitalised interest included in the cost of qualifying assets arose on the general borrowing pool and is calculated by applying an average capitalisation rate of 10.87% (2022: 5.72%) to expenditure incurred on such assets.

-Includes foreign exchange retranslation loss on the currency bonds of £3 million (2022: £6 million gain) which has moved systematically in the opposite direction to that of the cross-currency swaps which economically hedge the related currency bonds.
+(4) Includes foreign exchange retranslation gain on the currency bonds of £3 million loss (2022: £6 million gain) which has moved systematically in the opposite direction to that of the cross-currency swaps which economically hedge the related currency bonds.

-&lt;sup>5 The value of all currency bonds changes systematically in the opposite direction to that of the related cross-currency swaps, in response to movements in underlying exchange rates with a net nil impact in fair value for foreign exchange movement.
+(5) The value of all currency bonds changes systematically in the opposite direction to that of the related cross-currency swaps, in response to movements in underlying exchange rates with a net nil impact in fair value for foreign exchange movements.